nais/doc/docs/auth/partials/validate.md

 }
 ```

+The response is a JSON object.
+It always contains the field `active` with a boolean value that indicates whether the token is valid or not.

-If the token is valid, you will get a response containing all the token's claims, in addition to an extra field `active=true`:
+If the token is valid, the response will also contain all the token's claims:

 ```json
 {